 Policy LU-2.3 Compatibility with natural environment

-We require that new development is located, scaled, buffered, and designed to emphasize compatibility with the surrounding natural environment and biodiversity.
+We require that new development is located, scaled, buffered, and designed for compatibility with the surrounding natural environment and biodiversity.

 Policy LU-2.4 Land Use Map consistency